 The first decentralised collateralized stablecoin, DAI, created and enabled anyone using the Maker Protocol platform .
 And this collateralized against digital currencies like ETH and BTC.

-The DAI upheld the original principles of the cryptocurrency industry—censorship-resistance and decentralization.
+The DAI upheld the original principles of the Cryptocurrency India Buy—censorship-resistance and decentralization.
 And the product market fit for it was obvious in a decentralised economy.

 As arbitrageurs suspended operations due to network congestion, there weren’t enough liquidators bidding on liquidatable collateral at the same time.
 Laterthe DAI depegged from its dollar peg and the price of MKR fell.
 It was a sharp fall by more than 50% on the same day.
 And this soon created stability difficulties.